-Juliana Cardona is the Founder and CEO of Street Entrepreneurs.
-She is a curious, passionate creator and organizer, continually working to drive action and local impact.
-Before graduating summa cum laude with a Bachelor of Arts (B.A.) in Political Science and a minor in Communications and Latin American Studies from Florida Southern College, Juliana spent time serving with 20 grassroots organizations in Florida, Colorado, Massachusetts, Washington D.C., Philippines, Taiwan, and Mexico.
-The service projects she undertook included installing solar bulbs in Manila with Liter of Light and mentoring children in Lakeland, FL, with Big Brother Big Sister.
+Juliana Cardona Mejia is a curious and passionate creator who continually drives local action and impact.
+Before graduating summa cum laude with a Bachelor of Arts in Political Science and a minor in Communications and Latin American Studies from Florida Southern College, Juliana spent time serving with 20 grassroots organizations in Florida, Colorado, Massachusetts, Washington D.C., Philippines, Taiwan, and Mexico.
+Additionally, she anonymously published an oral history book on the Colombian Armed Conflict.

 Mary Kingston is the Director of Policy for the Institute for Educational Leadership, where she leads policy and advocacy efforts at the federal level to promote greater equity and opportunity in education and workforce development.

 Before coming to IEL, Mary was manager of government relations for the National Association of Secondary School Principals, where she represented our nation’s secondary school leaders.
 Mary began her career teaching 6th and 9th grade English for three years in Oakland, California.

 Mary received her Master of Public Policy from Duke University and a Bachelor of Arts in English from Boston University, where she also competed on the Division I women’s track and cross-country teams.
 Mary also served on the Board of Education for Prince George’s County, Maryland from 2016-2018.
 She lives in Hyattsville, MD with her husband and two children, and one of her 2020 goals is to run her first marathon.